What’s a Good Debt-to-Income Ratio & How Do You Calculate It?

-If you’ve recently been in the market for a mortgage loan, you may have come across the term “debt-to-income ratio.”
-This ratio is one of the many factors lenders use when considering you for a loan.
+If you’ve recently been in the market for a mortgage loan, you may have come across the term “debt-to-income ratios.”
+This ratio is one of the many factors lenders use when considering you for personal loans or conventional loans.

-In order to figure your debt-to-income ratio, you need to determine your monthly gross income before taxes.
+To figure out your back-end debt to income (dti) ratio, you need to determine your gross monthly income before taxes.
 This must include all sources of income you may have.

-Next, determine what your monthly debt payments are.
-If you’ve already created a budget, or used a free debt management tool, this should be easy.
-Be sure to include credit cards, auto loan, mortgage, and so on.
+Next, determine what your monthly payments are.
+If you’ve already created a budget or used a free debt management tool, this should be easy.
+Be sure to include credit cards, student loans, car loan, rent or mortgage payments, insurance premiums, child support, personal loans, conventional loans, and other other debt payments.

-The final step in calculating your debt-to-income ratio is to divide your total monthly debt payments by your monthly income gross.
+The final step to calculate your debt to income, is to divide your total monthly debt payments by your monthly gross income.
 To get a percentage, move the decimal point over to the right two times.

-Here’s an example of a monthly debt to income ratio formula calculation:
+Here’s an example of a monthly debt-to-income formula calculation:

 Monthly debt total: